Agnolotti

-Overview

 Although their primitive shape was semi-circular, traditionally agnolotti are of a square shape with sides of about one or two inches.
-However, they can also be of a smaller, rectangular shape when they are called agnolotti al plin.
-Plin means "a pinch", because one pinches with thumb and forefinger between each mound of filling to close and seal the little pasta packets.
+However, they can also be of a smaller, rectangular shape when they are called "agnolotti al plin".
+Plin means 'a pinch', because one pinches with thumb and forefinger between each mound of filling to close and seal the little pasta packets.
 Agnolotti al plin are almost always stuffed with meat.
-One of the traditional ways to serve agnolotti del plin is to dump them onto a napkin after draining the pasta water and serve them dry with no condiment; this is reminiscent of the habit of farmers to bring food wrapped in napkins to consume during the workday.

-Agnolotti are prepared by immersion in boiling water.
-Typically, they are dressed with beef broth and a little melted butter or in a fresh sage and melted butter sauce, as a complex sauce would detract from the flavours in the agnolotti pockets.
-In both cases they may be topped with Parmigiano-Reggiano cheese, but no cheese is contained within agnolotti.
-The dish is associated with Piedmont in Italy and is not to be confused with Piacenza's stuffed pasta pockets called anolini.
+History

+According to a legend, the origin of the name may come from a cook called Angiolino, or "Angelot", an individual from Montferrat who is said to be the inventor of the recipe.